andreverheij/aws-reinvent-2019-trivia-game/pipelines/README.md

 ## Customize

 Replace all references to 'aws-samples' with your own fork of this repo.
-Replace all references to 'trivia.aws.sydney.edu.au' with your own domain name.
+Replace all references to 'dev.dezignit.com' with your own domain name.

 ## Deploy